-Reminder: You do not have to keep this here.
-You can position other filters above it, such as any adjustment or edit filters, as you may want to render the information within a new video frame rather than over the top of the visual data in the original file.
-You can also simply delete it if the required data is not relevant to your investigation or the question being asked about the video.
+You do not have to keep this here.
+You can position other filters above it, such as any adjustment or edit filters.
+Also, you may want to render the information within a new video frame rather than over the top of the visual data in the original file.
+Moreover, you can also simply delete it if the required data is not relevant to your investigation or the question being asked about the video.

 Once the filter is loaded, you have many common parameters.

 Most are the same as Load Timestamp, but an essential new checkbox is the ability to “Remove Formatting Tags”.